Shashikumar03/bazzario-policy/README.md

 ---

+## 🗑️ Account Deletion

+You have the right to **delete your account and associated personal data** at any time.

+To request account deletion, you can:
+- Use the **"Delete My Account"** option in the app (if available), or
+- Email us at [shashikumarkushwaha3@gmail.com](mailto:shashikumarkushwaha3@gmail.com) with the subject line `Account Deletion Request` and include your registered mobile number and email.

+Your request will be processed within 7 business days, and all your personal data will be permanently removed from our systems.

+---

 ## 📝 Changes to This Policy

 We may update our privacy policy to reflect changes in our practices or services like push notifications.
 Any updates will be published here with a new effective date.